envkey/envkey-source/README.md

 ### Security - Preventing Shell Injection

 Whenever you use `eval`, you need to worry about shell injection.
-We did the worrying for you--envkey-source wraps all EnvKey variables in single quotes, while safely escaping any single quotes the variables might contain.
+We did the worrying for you--envkey-source wraps all EnvKey variables in single quotes and safely escapes any single quotes the variables might contain.
 This removes any potential for shell injection.

 ### Examples